 Placing the Arterial Catheter

-The doctor will put numbing medicine into your groin to numb it.
-The doctor will then place a small hollow tube in your groin.
-The tube will be placed into the groin artery.
-A catheter will go into the uterine artery.
+The doctor will put numbing medicine into the skin over the artery.
+The doctor will then place a small catheter (hollow tube) into the artery and advance it into the uterine artery.

 Blocking the Blood Supply

 With the catheter in place, the doctor will inject small particles into the left uterine artery until there is very little blood flow in the artery.
 At this point, some women feel some heavy cramping which is normal as the blood supply is cut off to the fibroid.

 The doctor will then guide the catheter into the right uterine artery.
 Particles will be injected again to stop the blood flow to this artery.

 Once complete, the doctor will remove the catheter from the artery.
 The doctor may use a small device to close the hole in the artery.
 Then, you will have a dressing placed over the puncture site.
 We will take you to a nursing unit and watch you overnight.

 What to Expect Overnight